ludonowa/NightScout-on-Oracle-Cloud/README.md

 Putty is a free ssh tool available here Download PuTTY: latest release (0.77) (greenend.org.uk)

-Convert the private Key
+Convert the private Key#

-Launch puttyGen
+Launch puttyG#  en
 ![image](https://user-images.githubusercontent.com/96974624/197187707-5487c412-223c-4cf4-83ee-29b98b865559.png)

 Open the provate key save during the Oracle Cloud VM creation when the Private Key is imported you can click on save Private Key with a .ppk extension

-Putty configuration
+# Putty configuration

-Launch putty
+#  Launch putty
 ![image](https://user-images.githubusercontent.com/96974624/197187750-f6e67a50-ac7a-404b-9dbe-8e0caf8f318a.png)

 In the field Hostname, enter the public IP of the Oracle Cloud VM